Distributions In, Distributions Out: The Case for Soft-Label Training: Introduction

 That annotators disagree is well documented.
 Natural language inference exhibits persistent disagreement even among expert annotators~\cite{chaosnli}, with collective opinions revealing that many examples resist consensus.
 Work on politeness classification~\cite{popquorn} has shown that annotator demographics meaningfully influence labeling decisions, suggesting disagreement often reflects legitimate perception differences rather than noise.
 Even on visual classification tasks~\cite{cifar10h}, people systematically vary in their category boundaries.
 Despite this recognition, the dominant paradigm treats annotation distributions as noisy measurements of a single underlying truth \cite{crowds}, applying majority voting\cite{majority_vote} or other aggregation techniques \cite{aggregation_1, aggregation_2} to extract or generate the `correct' label.
 We question this assumption.
-When expert annotators persistently disagree, their disagreement often reflects true ambiguity in the concept being labeled (e.g., Figure~\ref{fig:model_comparison}) —not measurement error or incompetence.
+When expert annotators persistently disagree, their disagreement often reflects true ambiguity in the concept being labeled (e.g., Figure~\ref{fig:model_comparison}) and it is not measurement error or incompetence.
 Therefore, on data with genuine epistemic uncertainty, the annotation distribution \emph{is} the ground truth, not a noisy signal to be resolved.
 Training models to match these distributions rather than collapsed labels produces systems that are epistemically aligned with human uncertainty (Figure~\ref{fig:hero_diagram}).

+We question this practice.
+Modern classifiers already represent their output as a distribution $q(y \mid x)$ over classes.
+Yet the label they are trained against is a point, i.e., a single class index obtained by collapsing the annotation distribution.
+The mismatch is in how the data is \emph{represented} for training, not in what the model can express.
+When annotators systematically disagree (e.g., Figure~\ref{fig:model_comparison}), the empirical annotation distribution is a far better estimate of $p(y \mid x)$ than any single annotator's vote.
+Training $q(y \mid x)$ against the empirical distribution rather than its argmax aligns the target representation with the model's representation, and produces systems that track human disagreement (Figure~\ref{fig:hero_diagram}).
 This alignment has practical benefits for model robustness, calibration, and trustworthy deployment.

 Soft-label training is well established as an effective technique for distribution alignment.
 It has been widely used in knowledge distillation~\cite{hinton2015distillingknowledgeneuralnetwork} and label distribution learning~\cite{geng2016labeldistributionlearning}.
 Recent work investigates bias and noise in soft labels~\cite{NEURIPS2023_bad8ddae,ML2025}, methods for eliciting them~\cite{DBLP:conf/emnlp/WuLMSBS23}, and theoretical advantages for ambiguous data~\cite{pmlr25}.
 However, these works frame soft labels as a training technique that happens to work well.